b2io/base2.io/_posts/2015-06-01-shortcut-month.md

 #### <a name="17"></a> 6/17: New Browser Window

-Occassionally you want a new browser window rather than a new tab - especially if you plan to split screen or you are using multiple monitors.
+Occasionally you want a new browser window rather than a new tab - especially if you plan to split screen or you are using multiple monitors.
 Before you drag that new tab out of the window learn this shortcut.

 Key combination    | Result
 ------------------ |-----------